-Throughout history, humans have worked to convince others (and really themselves) that they have worth and value by demeaning others.
-I think this is the basis of racism – trying to look better by telling everyone that some other people, race, or nation is inferior.
+Throughout history, humans have demeaning others to convince people (and really themselves) they have worth and value.
+I think this is the basis of racism – trying to look better by telling everyone some other people, race, or nation is inferior.
 Classism and sexism are more of the same, as far as I can tell.
-People do not do these things because of what they think of others, but because of what they think about themselves – because of their own fears and doubts and inner demons.
+People do not do these things because of what they think of others; they do it because of what they think about themselves.
+It is about their own fears, doubts, and inner demons.

 “Don’t blow off another’s candle for it won’t make yours shine brighter.” ― Jaachynma N.E.
 Agu, The Prince and the Pauper.

 Do these attacks work?
 Maybe they keep our fears at bay, maybe they do not.
 They do hurt our wife, and they do rob us of the things she could add if we would accept them.
-I think we also risk telling God He was wrong.
+I think we also risk telling God how He created us was wrong.